griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

      libz-dev
 ```

+#### Strelka 2.7.1
+Describes dependencies for strelka, used in this course for variant calling.
 ```bash
 # strelka
 sudo apt-get update -y && sudo apt-get install -y \
      python-dev
 ```

+#### Sambamba 0.6.4
+Describes dependencies for Sambamba 0.6.4, used in this course for ....
 ```bash
 # sambamba
 ```

+#### HISAT 2.0.4
+Describes dependencies for HISAT 2.0.4, used in this course for RNA alignment.
 ```bash
 # hisat2
 ```

+#### StringTie 1.3.0
+Describes dependencies for StringTie 1.3.0, used in this course for transcript abundance estimates.
 ```bash
 # stringtie
 ```

+#### Gffcompare 0.9.8
+Describes dependencies for Gffcompare 0.9.8, used in this course for ....
 ```bash
 # Gffcompare
 ```

+#### R 3.4.0
+Describes dependencies for R 3.4.0, used in this course for general file manipulation/analysis.
 ```bash
 # R
 sudo apt-get update -y && sudo apt-get install -y \